Fairfax (United States) (AFP) -

 Video and audio recordings of heated, profanity-laced arguments between the couple were played for the jury, which was also shown photographs of injuries allegedly suffered by Heard during their volatile relationship.

-Hours of testimony were devoted to a grisly finger injury that Depp suffered while filming an installment of 'Pirates' in Australia in March 2015.
+Hours of testimony featuring medical experts was devoted to a finger injury that Depp suffered while filming an installment of 'Pirates' in Australia in March 2015.

-Depp, a three-time Oscar nominee, claimed the tip of a finger was severed when Heard threw a vodka bottle at him.
+Depp claimed the tip of the middle finger on his right hand was severed when Heard threw a vodka bottle at him.
 Heard said she did not know how the injury occurred.

 Both agreed that Depp went on to scrawl messages on walls, lampshades and mirrors using the bloody digit.